cwebbtw/azure-concourseci/README.md

 # Concourse CI on Azure

-WARNING: This is currently a work in progress and is **incomplete**, it is not safe for production
+This is currently a work in progress and is **incomplete**, it is not safe for production without considering security, scaling and durability.
+It is recommended to use this as a starting point for building a [Concourse CI](https://concourse-ci.org/) system.

 ## Pre-requisites